Dog whistle (politics): 20th century

 In the U.S., the phrase "international bankers" is a well-known dog whistle code for Jews.
-Its use as such is derived from the anti-Semitic fabrication The Protocols of the Elders of Zion.
+Its use as such is derived from the antisemitic fabrication The Protocols of the Elders of Zion.
 It was frequently used by the fascist-supporting radio personality Charles Coughlin on his national show.
 His repeated use of the term was a factor in the distributor CBS opting not to renew his contract.
-The word "globalists" is similarly widely considered an anti-Semitic dog whistle.
+The word "globalists" is similarly widely considered an antisemitic dog whistle.

+The term "law and order", particularly used within the 1968 campaign of President Richard Nixon, can be seen as a dog whistle within the lens in accordance to low income communities, particularly in the concern of placing people of African-American and Latino descent in the light of criminal related behavior across the United States.

+In addition to the examples of terms related to Dog Whistling that were created and/or used by politicians in the 20th century, to go more into depth on the phrase the "welfare queen" used by Ronald Reagan in 1976 (also used within the context of a campaign) can be seen as a political dog whistle used by Reagan to describe Linda Taylor, an African-American woman who illegally abused the welfare system in the 1970s.
+While Taylor's actions were clearly unlawful, this phrase created a wrongful universal suspicion of citizens living on welfare, particularly African-American women, which created the stereotype that African-American women were commonly citizens that lived off the tax dollars of hard working people and were too lazy to create a living for themselves, which created a racist stereotype to be used as the phrase the "welfare queen".

 21st century

 Journalist Craig Unger wrote that President George W. Bush and Karl Rove used coded "dog-whistle" language in political campaigning, delivering one message to the overall electorate while at the same time delivering quite a different message to a targeted evangelical Christian political base.
 William Safire, in Safire's Political Dictionary, offered the example of Bush's criticism during the 2004 presidential campaign of the U.S. Supreme Court's 1857 Dred Scott decision denying the U.S. citizenship of any African American.
 To most listeners the criticism seemed innocuous, Safire wrote, but "sharp-eared observers" understood the remark to be a pointed reminder that Supreme Court decisions can be reversed, and a signal that, if re-elected, Bush might nominate to the Supreme Court a justice who would overturn Roe v.
 Wade.
 This view is echoed in a 2004 Los Angeles Times article by Peter Wallsten.